KawtharE/birdClicker/README.md

 **Version 3 with knockoutJS**

-**Version 3 with backboneJS**
+**Version 4 with backboneJS**

 The difference between these four versions is the way we implements the functionalities of the app.
-In the first version, with jQuery we are not using any kind of libraries just a pure jQuery functions.
+In the first version, with jQuery, we are not using any kind of libraries just a pure jQuery functions.
 In the other versions, we are writing more professional, clean and stable code using **organizational techniques**.

 ## Version 1 -- jQuery